wp-plugins/enhanced-tooltipglossary/readme.txt

 5. Glossary setting page in Admin

 == Changelog ==
+= 2.3 =
+* Updated plugin site links and about pages

 = 2.2.4 =
 * Fixed bug with replacing single quotes with backticks
 * tested with WP 3.5.2